zwdzwd/transvar/docs/source/setup_and_customize_transvar.rst

       g.101347000_101347023del24;left_align_cDNA=c.4074+29_4074+52del24;unalign_cDN
       A=c.4074+29_4074+52del24;aliases=ENSP00000435342;source=Ensembl

 where the deletion sequence is reduced to its length (`del24`).
 The `--seqmax` option changes the length threshold (default:10) when this behavior occur.
-When `--seqmax` is given a negative number, the threshold is lifted such that the reference sequence is always reported regardless of its length, i.e.,
+When `--seqmax` is negative, the threshold is lifted such that the reference sequence is always reported regardless of its length, i.e.,

 .. code:: bash